Uber rides into more trouble in Asia as it halts its service in Macau

 This is not the first setback Uber has experienced in Asia by any means.
 Previously, of course, it sold its business in China to competitor Didi, while it has run into issues with regulators across Southeast Asia, in Hong Kong and Korea.
 Indeed, in Japan and Korea, two messaging app companies — Line and Kakao, respectively — provide stiff competition for its services.
 Likewise, Grab (Southeast Asia) and Ola (India) have collectively raised more than $1 billion and are seen as neck-and-neck rivals in their respective countries.

-Macau may not be a huge nation — its population is less than one million — but as a tourist destination with China’s only casinos and a clutch of high-end luxury hotels, there’s potential for a lucrative transportation market.
+Macau may not be a huge nation — its population is less than one million — but as a tourist destination with casinos and a clutch of high-end luxury hotels, there’s potential for a thriving transportation market.
 Indeed, as the only part of China where gambling is legal, Macau’s casino industry is highly lucrative, grossing $2.65 billion over the last year of business.Featured Image: Spencer Platt/Getty Images

 0